On this page

 }

-detectIndentation: false stops VS Code from guessing indent style from file content — which causes the mixed-indent problem when pasting code.
+detectIndentation: false stops VS Code from guessing indent style from file content, which is what causes the mixed-indent problem when pasting code.

 Debug faster starting today.